 Ever since then, she's been trying to help/save/resolve Jin and the Mishimas' dysfunctional relationships.
 None of them are actually bothered to even notice her attempts, though; it's a wonder Jin isn't tired of talking her down.

 - All Just a Dream: Her Tekken 6 ending makes it look like The Power of Love finally prevails over Jin... after which it's revealed that the one she's hugging is Panda, who is very uncomfortable with Xiaoyu lying on top of her.

 - Ambiguous Disorder: In her game appearance, Xiayu has a frightening obsession with whatever currently catches her eye from amusement parks to Jin to time travel.
 She also doesn't seem to have any real ability to comprehend the level of animosity which the Mishima bloodline possesses.
 She's basically the Luna Lovegood of the games.
 This is a Downplayed Trope for Blood Vengeance where she's more The Everyman (or every girl).

 - Anime Chinese Girl: Only in design.
 Subverted otherwise as her personality and characterization are more in line with a Japanese girl of "genki" disposition.
 It's gotten to the point she's exclusively spoken in Japanese in all of her appearances thus far, even as Tag 2 had moved on to have characters speak in their native tongue.

 - Art Shift: Her endings in 3 and 5 are the only instances of hand-drawn animation (not counting the prologues and epilogues introduced in 4) in the series.
 The former case includes Super-Deformed.

 - Oddly enough, Roger Sr. is seen watching the former in his son's ending from 5.

 - Badass Adorable

-- Bare Your Midriff: Gains one of these outfits in 4 as well as a few custom outfits in 6.
+- Bare Your Midriff: Gains one of these outfits in 4 as well as a few custom outfits in 6 and Tag 2.

 - Cute Bruiser